akash-az/javaScript-notes/README.md

 const array = ['hello',1,'hye']

 ## hoisting :  accessing value before initializing them.
-Declaration is called to the top.
+Declaration is called to the top. let,var,const are all hoisted but only var is assigned undefined and other two is assigned nothing.
+## Temporal Dead Zone : let,const values are hoisted but they are not accessible.they are in temporal dead zone which why accessing it gives reference error.

 ## Execution context : environment constituting var, functions scope etc.